thephpleague/commonmark/README.md

 **league/commonmark** is licensed under the BSD-3 license.
 See the `LICENSE` file for more details.

+## Governance

+This project is primarily maintained by [Colin O'Dell][@colinodell].
+Members of the [PHP League][php-league] Leadership Team may occassionally assist with some of these duties.

 [CommonMark]: http://commonmark.org/
 [CommonMark spec]: http://spec.commonmark.org/
 [commonmark.js]: https://github.com/jgm/commonmark.js